-- As neither of the channel systems on the SIMTA site is classified as streams, and the riparian corridor of Anzac Creek does not intrude into the site, a controlled activity approval will not be required for construction or operation phase activities on the SIMTA site. - The proposed rail link (located within the rail corridor) is exempt from the requirement for an WM Act controlled activity approval from NOW as a transitional Part 3A project; however the detailed design of the rail link will seek to conform to the objects of the WM Act and its associated guidelines. - The riparian setback for Anzac Creek, as specified by NOW, is 30 metres (20 metre CRZ and 10 metre VB), while for Georges River the riparian setback is likely to be between 30 and 50 metres (20 - 40 metre CRZ and 10 metre VB). - The potential impacts on the riparian corridor of both waterways as a result of the SIMTA proposal include the removal of riparian vegetation, and impacts on vegetation condition and survival as a result of surface water and stormwater quality and quantity, erosion and sedimentation impacts. - Riparian corridors will be appropriately revegetated to restore and/or maintain ecological, functional and habitat values and impede surface flows and drop sediment before it reaches the waterways. - Water quality and quantity issues will be managed during the construction phase through the implementation, inspection and maintenance of best practice soil and water management techniques which will be defined in the CEMP for sedimentation and erosion control during construction. - Water quality and quantity issues will be managed during the operation phase through the implementation, inspection and maintenance of Water Sensitive Urban Design (WSUD) measures such as rainwater tanks, grass filter strips, swales and bio retention.
+- As neither of the channel systems on the SIMTA site is classified as streams, and the riparian corridor of Anzac Creek does not intrude into the site, a controlled activity approval will not be required for construction or operation phase activities on the SIMTA site. - The proposed rail link (located within the rail corridor) will require a WM Act controlled activity approval from NOW as this will require works in the riparian corridor of both Anzac Creek and the Georges River.
+This approval will be provided on approval of the project application impact assessment.
+Any works undertaken in the riparian corridor will comply with the approval. - The riparian setback for Anzac Creek, as specified by NOW, is 30 metres (20 metre CRZ and 10 metre VB), while for Georges River the riparian setback is likely to be between 30 and 50 metres (20 40 metre CRZ and 10 metre VB). - The potential impacts on the riparian corridor of both waterways as a result of the SIMTA proposal include the removal of riparian vegetation, and impacts on vegetation condition and survival as a result of surface water and stormwater quality and quantity, erosion and sedimentation impacts. - Riparian corridors will be appropriately revegetated to restore and/or maintain ecological, functional and habitat values and impede surface flows and drop sediment before it reaches the waterways. - Water quality and quantity issues will be managed during the construction phase through the implementation, inspection and maintenance of best practice soil and water management techniques which will be defined in the CEMP for sedimentation and erosion control during construction. - Water quality and quantity issues will be managed during the operation phase through the implementation, inspection and maintenance of Water Sensitive Urban Design (WSUD) measures such as rainwater tanks, grass filter strips, swales and bio retention.